St. John’s Ministries nominated individual and group volunteers in four categories at this year’s WPS Volunteer Awards.

 Small Group Award Nominees: Kathy and Charity

 Kathy and Charity are a dynamic duo with over 30 years of combined service at St. John’s Ministries.
-This past year, they completely transformed the Women’s Shelter donation room into an organized, welcoming space.
-Thanks to their tireless efforts, hundreds of guests now have dignified access to clothing, hygiene products, and winter gear.
+This past year, they completely transformed the Women’s Shelter donation room from an overwhelming pile of unsorted items into an organized, welcoming space.
+Thanks to their tireless efforts, hundreds of guests now have dignified access to clothing, hygiene products, and winter gear—essentials that restore confidence and provide protection against the elements.

 Adult Award Winner: Romelle Nelson

 Romelle Nelson is a force of nature fueled by faith, resilience, and lived experience.
-A former guest herself, Romelle now serves as a mentor and peer leader at our Women’s Shelter and Wellspring.
+A former guest herself, Romelle now serves as a mentor and peer leader at our Women’s Shelter and Wellspring daytime resource center.
 Through programs like “Sister Talk Spa Day” and the Empowerment Program, she uplifts women by teaching life skills, building community, and offering heartfelt encouragement.

 Lifetime Achievement Award Winner: Donna Meyer